lihviaa/comp_distribuida/Calculator_gRPC/README.md

 ---

 **Client**
-Once the server is running, you can run the client to perform fraction calculations:
+Once the server is running, you can run the client in another terminal to perform fraction calculations:
 ```
 python calc_client.py
 ```